jodt/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 * Project 3 : function that sets the value of a bit to 1 at a given index.
 * Project 4 : function that sets the value of a bit to 0 at a given index.
 * Project 5 : function that returns the number of bits you would need to flip to get from one number to another.
+* Project 6 : function that checks the endianness.